 The hyper-parameters $\Lambda$ describe the shape of the distribution $\pi(\theta | \Lambda)$, while the original prior used in the first step of sampling, $\pi_{0}(\theta)$, must also be divided out.
 The hyper-parameters do not enter the noise likelihood in Eq.~\ref{eq:ZN} because the noise model assumes that each segment contains only the cosmological background with no binary signal.

 Evaluating the marginalized signal likelihood in Eq.~\ref{eq:hyper} using the same grid-based reweighting technique becomes computationally prohibitive, since the hyper-parameters $\Lambda$ drastically increase the dimensionality of the grid.
 One possible solution that has been applied to similar problems in gravitational-wave astronomy could be to build a high-dimensional interpolant~\cite{Vivanco:2019qnt, Wysocki:2020myz}.
-Another promising approach could be to factorize the problem into two separate calculations.
-First, we would carry out population studies ignoring the stochastic background.
-Setting $\Omega=0$ is unlikely to introduce significant bias in our estimate of the shape of the binary black hole mass, spin, and redshift distributions.
-Then, once we have the population hyper-parameters, we could use the inferred posterior predictive distributions for $\pi(\theta | \Lambda)$ as priors for the $\Omega>0$ run.
+Another promising approach could be to factorize the problem into two separate calculations, first carrying out population studies ignoring the stochastic background then using the inferred posterior predictive distributions for $\pi(\theta | \Lambda)$ as priors for the $\Omega>0$ run.
 We leave exploration of these approaches to future work.

-Another simplifying assumption we make in our demonstration is that only merging binary black holes contribute to the astrophysical foreground, while in reality there will also be a foreground from binary neutron star and neutron star-black hole mergers.
-While our assumption that there is only one binary signal in a $\unit[4]{s}$ analysis segment is valid for binary black holes, the rate of binary neutron star mergers is higher, meaning that there are typically $\sim15$ unresolved binary neutron star signals in the LIGO band at any given time~\cite{gw170817_stoch}.
+Another simplifying assumption we make in our demonstration is that only merging BBHs contribute to the astrophysical foreground, while in reality there will also be a foreground from binary neutron star and neutron star-black hole mergers.
+While our assumption that there is only one binary signal in a $\unit[4]{s}$ analysis segment is valid for BBHs, the rate of BNS mergers is higher, meaning that there are typically $\sim15$ unresolved BNS signals in the LIGO band at any given time~\cite{gw170817_stoch}.